-- Agree a start date with the candidate. - Destroy the completed self-declaration forms.
+- Agree a start date with the candidate. - Submit contractual paperwork, including the completed DBS check, copies of identification, references, proof of qualifications, pre-employment medical enquiry form, P45, application/equal opportunities and emergency contacts.

-- Submit contractual paperwork, including the completed DBS check, copies of identification, references, proof of qualifications, pre-employment medical enquiry form, P45, application/equal opportunities and emergency contacts. - Add the required details of the checks carried out to the school's SCR.
+• Add the required details of the checks carried out to the school's SCR.